|

 it has missed -- the potential to offer modern food and sophisticated sensibilities while embracing the classy charm Old New

 Castle has always possessed.
+At

 times, he does it very well, piecing together a menu full of exciting ideas, a palette of modern flavors and more than a few